-But there's a lot you might not know about the actor.
-From his jobs before the big screen, to his hobbies and interests, there's lots to learn about him.
-Here's 7 things to know about Mark Williams...
+But, there's a lot you might not know about the actor.
+From his jobs before the big screen to his hobbies and interests, there is a lot to learn about him.
+Here are seven things to know about Mark Williams...

 1. Mark Williams made his film debut alongside Hugh Grant